ratify-project/ratify/README.md

 # Ratify

-Is a policy engine as a binary executable and on Kubernetes which enables verification of artifact security metadata and admits for deployment only those that comply with policies you create.
+Is a verification engine as a binary executable and on Kubernetes which enables verification of artifact security metadata and admits for deployment only those that comply with policies you create.

 **WARNING:** This is not considered production-grade code by its developers, nor is it "supported" software.